We hire people for skills, but skills decay over time, and the skills needed to remain competitive are constantly evolving.

-A skills gap analysis is a method companies and organizations use to track and measure the gap between the abilities and competencies they require and those their workforce currently possess.
+A skills gap analysis is a method organizations use to track and measure the gap between the abilities and competencies they require and those their workforce currently possess.

-Leaders and HR departments evaluate current employees' skill sets to gauge their work performance and determine whether they have the necessary capabilities and knowledge to reach strategic goals and keep up with emerging trends.
+HR departments and leaders evaluate current employees' skill sets to gauge their work performance and determine whether they have the necessary capabilities and knowledge to reach strategic goals and keep up with emerging trends.

 Hence, a skills gap analysis is an excellent way for employers to understand their workforce's potential and gaps that could hinder business longevity in the long run.